How Haiti, amid ‘living hell’ back home, became the ultimate Women’s World Cup underdog

 And soccer, just like griyo or kompa, is part of that culture.

 The recruitment efforts would frequently begin even before age 14.
 The FHF would scout young girls and bring them to the training center, where it had built a residential academy.
-Dozens of teens would sleep in cramped quarters, and attend school in between training sessions, “but school was not our first track,” Mathurin admits.
-“We want to go pro, and make our family proud, make money.”
+Dozens of teens would sleep in cramped quarters and attend school in between training sessions, “but school was not our first track,” Mathurin said.
+“We want to go pro and make our family proud, make money.”

-“Playing soccer was gonna help them get out of their country and get out of the misery,” says Larco, who spent most of her childhood in the U.S. but has spoken with teammates about the dynamic.
-Many dreamed of being “able to go abroad and live in better conditions, and be able to make money and provide for their families back home,” Larco says.
+“Playing soccer was gonna help them get out of their country and get out of the misery,” said Larco, who spent most of her childhood in the U.S. but has spoken with teammates about the dynamic.
+Many dreamed of being “able to go abroad and live in better conditions and be able to make money and provide for their families back home,” Larco said.
 “So it was more than just a sport.”

 The girls would train twice a day, week after week, battling for places on youth national teams.
 They also forged a sisterhood that bonds them to this day.
 Several rose together from the Under-17s to the Under-20s to the senior team.
 And they’ve been led all along by one generational talent, Melchie “Corventina” Dumornay.